Sembadavar: Etymology

 The name Sembadavar is mythologically connected to the principal Hindu god Shiva.
 The name is derived from the Tamil words Sambu, a name of Shiva and Padavar meaning boatmen thus literally meaning "Shiva's boatmen".
-The name might also be derived from Sem meaning good and Padavar thus literally meaning "good boatmen".

 History

 Mythological origin

-According to one legend was Shiva fond of one of their chief deity Ankalamman.
+According to one legend, Shiva was fond of one of their chief deity Ankalamman.
 Out of the union was Parvatha Rajan (king of the Parvata Kingdom) born who disguised himself as a boatman.
 His boat was made of copper, the Vedas assumed the form of his fishing net and the Rakshasas took the form of the pisces.
 Accidentally was a rishi caught in his net, who angered called Parvatha Rajan a "Sembu Padavar" meaning "copper boatmen" and cursed his descendants to become fishermen.
 From this myth do they call themselves as Sembadavar or also Parvatha Rajakulam (meaning descendant of Parvatha Raja).

 Post-independence

 In 1947, the fisheries became a monopoly of the new independent Indian government.

 As of 2011, Parvatharajakulam is classified as a Most backward caste by the Governments of Tamil Nadu and Pondicherry.